Zail Singh: Indira Gandhi ministry (1982–84)

 Queen Elizabeth II and Prince Philip visited India in 1983 and were hosted at the Rashtrapati Bhavan by President Zail Singh.

 Singh was known for his loyalty to Prime Minister Indira Gandhi and had remarked that he would pick up a broom and become a sweeper if she were to ask him to do so.
 It was reported that Singh would walk down to the South Court of Rashtrapati Bhavan to receive her when she called on him, even opening her car door in breach of all protocol.
 In 1983, New Delhi hosted both the seventh summit of the Non-Aligned Movement and the Commonwealth Heads of Government Meeting.
 Queen Elizabeth II and Prince Philip arrived on a state visit in November 1983, as the guests of President Singh and stayed at the Rashtrapati Bhavan.

 As president, he spoke out against the Akali Dal’s assertion that Sikhs were being discriminated against in India, challenged the rule of jathedars and the role of religious leaders in the separatist movement in Punjab, and criticised the use of Sikh shrines as sanctuaries by criminals.
 In June 1984, the Indian Army launched Operation Blue Star to neutralise Sikh militants based in the Golden Temple complex in Amritsar.
-Singh was not appraised of these plans neither when Punjab was brought under President’s rule nor when Prime Minister Gandhi met him for a routine briefing the day before the operation was launched.
+Singh was not appraised of these plans neither when Punjab was brought under President's rule nor when Prime Minister Gandhi met him for a routine briefing the day before the operation was launched.
 When Singh visited the Golden Temple complex on 8 June, he was shot at by a sniper.
 Although he was not hit, his security officer was seriously injured.
 Singh was deeply upset at the damage done to the temple complex.
-Singh later justified the military operation saying bloodshed could have been avoided had militants surrendered and urging all Sikhs to ensure that their temples would not in the future be used to house arms and material not sanctioned by Sikh tradition.
+Singh later justified the military operation saying bloodshed could have been avoided had militants surrendered and urged all Sikhs to ensure that their temples would not in the future be used to house arms and material not sanctioned by Sikh tradition.
 In September, the Akal Takht, the highest temporal body in Sikhism, condemned Singh for his alleged role in the military operation and held him guilty of religious misconduct.
 He was exonerated 24 days later by the Sikh high priests after he expressed contrition and sought forgiveness before the Akal Takht for the ‘unfortunate incidents’ that had happened there.